Transducers FOR SOUND AND VIBRATION

 Brüel & Kjær is accredited to ISO 9001 and EN 9100

-A piezoelectric transducer is a device that converts electrical signals (a form of energy) from one form to another in such a manner that the desired characteristics of the input energy appear at the output signal.
+A transducer is a device that converts energy (electrical signals is a form of energy) from one form to another so that the desired characteristics of the input energy can be read at the output signal.

 Transducers are a vital first link in your measurement chain.

 Transducer sensitivity can be stated in electrical quantity/physical parameter (for example, Picocoulomb/m/s2) or physical parameter/electrical quantity (such as Pascals/Volt).

 The terms transducer and sensor are in many cases used interchangeably.

 Both a sensor and a transducer can respond to changes in a physical phenomenon (like temperature or pressure) and provide a signal that can be measured using appropriate instrumentation.
 However, they can be very different devices with notable differences in characteristics.

 - A sensor is a more generic term and may be used to describe an entire ‘system’ for documenting a physical phenomenon (like a thermometer), or just the sensing part of a bigger system ( like photosensors in a camera).